 Figure 3-1.
 UML diagram of the TTPType class

-The property table, which includes property descriptions and corresonds to the UML Lmodel above, is given in Table 3-1.
+The property table, which includes property descriptions and corresponds to the UML model above, is given in Table 3-1.

 All classes defined in the TTP data model are described in detail in Sections 3.1 through Section 3.6.
-Details are not provided for classes defined in non-TTP data models; instead, the reader is refered to the corresponding data model specification as indicated by the package prefix specified in the Type column of the table.
+Details are not provided for classes defined in non-TTP data models; instead, the reader is referred to the corresponding data model specification as indicated by the package prefix specified in the Type column of the table.

 Table 3-1.
 Properties of the TTPType class